Dynamic resource allocation in eukaryotic Resource Balance Analysis: Dynamic resource allocation framework

 where $\nu_{\mathbb E_j}(t)$ and $\nu_{\mathbb M_j}(t)$ denote the effective synthesis fluxes of enzymes and macromolecular machines, respectively, driven by ribosomal activity.
-The scalar function $\alpha(t) \in [0,1]$ (a.k.a the control) represents the fraction of translational capacity allocated to enzyme synthesis at time $t$, while the complementary fraction $1-\alpha(t)$ is allocated to the synthesis of other macromolecular machines.
+The corresponding resource allocation mechanism is illustrated schematically in Fig.~\ref{fig:dynamic_allocation}.
+The scalar function $\alpha(t) \in [0,1]$ (hereafter referred to as the control) represents the fraction of translational capacity allocated to enzyme synthesis at time $t$, while the complementary fraction $1-\alpha(t)$ is allocated to the synthesis of other macromolecular machines.
 Moreover, the control function $\alpha(\cdot)$ is assumed to take values in a compact and convex admissible set $\mathcal U$, reflecting physical and biological limitations on resource allocation.
 Although the formulation involves a single scalar control for clarity, the approach readily extends to multiple allocation variables corresponding to distinct translation or synthesis processes.
 From a biological point of view, $\alpha(t)$ encodes the global strategy by which the cell distributes its limited biosynthetic resources.
 From a control-theoretic perspective, $\alpha$ is treated as the control input governing the dynamics of the system.
 Although a single scalar control is considered here for simplicity, this formulation already captures the fundamental trade-offs between metabolic capacity and cellular infrastructure.
 Moreover, it naturally extends to more refined models involving multiple control variables associated with different protein classes.

-We now proceed to define the optimal control problem by notocing that the cell volume evolves according to $\dot V(t) = \mu(t)\, V(t)$.
+Having introduced the dynamic state variables and the control input, we can now formulate the corresponding optimal control problem.
+Notice first that the cell volume evolves according to $\dot V(t) = \mu(t)\, V(t)$.
 Since the initial volume $V(0)$ is fixed, maximizing the final volume $V(T)$ is equivalent to maximizing the accumulated growth rate over the interval $[0,T]$.
 We therefore introduce the cost functional

-where the instantaneous growth rate $\mu$ depends on the current cellular state.
-In practice, $\mu(t)$ may be interpreted as the maximal growth rate compatible with the cellular resource constraints at time $t$, as determined by an underlying RBA feasibility problem.
-The dynamic resource allocation problem is formulated as an optimal control problem over a finite time horizon $[0,T]$.
-The state variables correspond to the concentrations of enzymes and metabolic machineries, whose dynamics are governed by synthesis and degradation processes, and the control variable represents the allocation of translational capacity among these cellular components.
-The objective is to maximize the cumulative growth over the considered time interval, quantified by the integral of the instantaneous growth rate.